-We cannot provide access to most research and scholarly publications without a signed license agreement.
+A signed license agreement is required to provide access to most research and scholarly publications.
 These licenses describe who can use the resource, how it may be used, and the consequences of misuse.

 To ensure that you're using K-State Libraries' electronic resources responsibly, keep the following in mind:

 Avoid Excessive Downloading

 Definitions differ, but publishers generally consider multiple sequential chapters of a book or more than half of an entire issue of a journal excessive.

 Excessive or systematic downloading may result in access being denied.

 Many of our licenses limit the use of our materials to authorized users.
 Authorized users are K-State faculty, staff, and currently enrolled students.
 Sharing electronic resources with non-authorized users is prohibited.

 Not Everything on the Web is Free